 The car could be powered by either the 4.0-liter turbo V8 or the 5.2-liter turbo V12 currently used in the rest of the Aston lineup.
 What would be an absolute blast though, is the 6.5-liter V12 naturally aspirated engine which will be used in the upcoming Valkyrie hypercar.
 The 1100+ horsepower engine would make this the most powerful production SUV on the planet, surpassing the 707 HP Jeep Grand Cherokee Trackhawk, which is the current champion.
 Another possibility is of a hybrid vehicle, on which we have no spec speculations as of now.

-Aston also stated that the Chief Engineer on the project took the prototype car for a run at Wales Rally (As seen in the images), suggesting that the DBX isn’t just a vanity car, but one that can take the beaten path as well.
+Aston also stated that the Chief Engineer on the project took the prototype car for a run at Wales Rally, suggesting that the DBX isn’t just a vanity car, but one that can take the beaten path as well.
 Still, considering the target audience for the vehicle, it doesn’t seem like many owners would be willing to take it down the rough road.

 Aston’s SUV would go against premium SUVs like the Maserati Levante, Porsche Cayenne, and quite possibly even the Bentley Bentayga.
 The DBX will be produced at Aston Martin Lagonda’s new production facility at St. Athan, which will also produce their future electric offerings.
 The Aston Martin DBX will probably be offered in the market in late 2019 as a 2020 model.